aarongilly/aarongilly.github.io/_gillespedia/idef0.md

 Not all models require the creation of a schematic.
 The schematic contains no information that cannot be ascertained through analysis of the pages of the model.
 However, it may be easier for some individuals to picture the system as a whole with a picture of the whole system.
 Also creating a schematic will help you find inter-diagram errors and whole-model "global" trends more easily.

 The schematic for the model above is presented here in a format that is not necessarily meant to be readable.
-To really read it you'd need a plotter (that's what they call those huge huge printers) and an [A0 size piece of paper](https://en.wikipedia.org/wiki/ISO_216#A_series) ("A0" not to be confused with the diagram "A0"... see the Wikipedia article link.).
+To really read it you'd need a plotter (that's what they call those huge huge printers) and an A0[^1] size piece of paper.

 ![schematic](https://lh3.googleusercontent.com/pw/ACtC-3fIwPr6IC7aE22hZRC7zXEqwOGlMV4OPZsCCc8CR6QNDJ5i9MuOMmU8UTt6i0yY8Kxa_ZWjJZNFQdMXnKlSRtsO0z-DUnnmyxRHP_FhzKzYTTo_fJkj9QBRRo21501ENpaF64w5XU3xlketH271FWkFbw=w900)